Interpretable Sensitivity Analysis for Balancing Weights: Introduction

-To make the sensitivity analysis more interpretable, we propose a new amplification that expresses the error from confounding in terms of: (1) the imbalance in observed and unobserved covariates; and (2) the strength of the relationship between the outcome and the imbalanced covariates.
+To make a sensitivity analysis more interpretable, \citet{rosenbaum2009amplification} introduce an \textit{amplification} of a sensitivity analysis, which is a mapping from each point in a low-dimensional sensitivity analysis to a set of points in a higher-dimensional sensitivity analysis that all have the same possible inferences.
+We propose a new amplification that expresses the bias from confounding in terms of: (1) the imbalance in an unobserved covariate; and (2) the strength of the relationship between the outcome and the unobserved covariate.
 Researchers can then relate the results of our amplification to estimates from observed covariates.
 We demonstrate this approach via a numerical illustration and via several applications.